ipfs-shipyard/ipfs-primer/publishing-changes/lessons/modify-republish.md

 `https://ipfs.io/ipns/your-peer-id/secret.html`

-### Step 3: Work-in-progress

 ## Explanation

-The IPFS hash for your webpage will always point to the exact same content, this is one of the fundamental ideas of the "Permanent Web".
-If you make changes to your webpage, then your new IPFS content will have a different hash.
-If you use IPNS to tie your webpage to your Peer ID, then you can make changes to your webpage and publish your URL using the IPNS hash.
+The IPFS hash of your webpage changes every time you make a update to the webpage.
+By using `ipfs name publish` you can republish your webpage using IPNS, which will use the same hash every time, tied to your Peer ID.
+In this way you can distribute your IPNS link with your Peer ID, and anyone accessing your webpage with this link will get the most current version when you republish.

 ## Next Steps

-Proceed to the next lesson to learn how to [Modify Your Webpage and Republish to IPNS](/publishing-changes/lessons/modify-republish.md)
+Proceed to the next lesson to learn how to [Generate and Use a New IPNS Name Keypair](/publishing-changes/lessons/generate-keypair.md)